isomerpages/moe-stmargaretpri/_learning-at-sms/Co Curricular Activities/Club and Societies.md

 ## Introduction

-Our mission is to see every member becoming a self-directed learner, an active contributor, a concerned citizen and a confident person as she explores science and the environment around her and comes up with creative and innovative solutions to mitigate the environmental issues raised.
+Our mission is to see every member becoming&nbsp;a self-directed learner, an&nbsp;active contributor, a concerned citizen and a confident person as she explores science and the environment around her and comes up with creative and innovative solutions to mitigate the environmental issues raised.

-The club provides pupils with opportunities to learn and explore the environment through hands-on activities, research and investigation as well as collaboration with peers.
+The club provides pupils with opportunities to learn and explore the environment through hands-on activities,&nbsp;research and investigation as well as collaboration with peers.

 ## Objectives